Roles of a depositary bank and collateral agent within project finance

 • Transferring funds among the various collateral and company accounts in a timely manner and in accordance with the direction of the authorized party

-Furthermore, the depositary bank must read, understand, and be able to act on a variety of different agreement types, including: collateral agreements, depositary agreements, credit/loan agreements, and security/pledge agreements.
-Using an experienced, professional depositary bank means that flaws in the flow of funds, collateral or other contractual terms will be identified and resolved before the documents are signed.
+Furthermore, the depositary bank must read and understand the terms of the relevant deal documents, including: collateral agreements, depositary agreements, credit/loan agreements and security/pledge agreements.
+Using an experienced, professional depositary bank means that operational issues in the flow of funds, collateral or other contractual terms will be identified and resolved before the documents are signed.

 The role of the collateral agent

-The collateral agent is tasked with monitoring and administering the collateral security on behalf of the secured party.
-Since the assets of a project – typically including the projected revenue stream – are a key consideration for any secured party when making a decision to invest in the facility, all assets of the project are pledged to the collateral agent as security for the benefit of the secured party.
+The collateral agent is tasked with holding collateral on behalf of the secured parties and when directed, enforcing the rights against that collateral.
+The assets of a project – typically including the projected revenue stream – are a key consideration for any secured party when deciding to invest in the facility.
+All such designated assets of the project are pledged to the collateral agent as security for the benefit of the secured party.
 Other considerations for the secured party include: the term, purchase price and price renegotiation options of the power purchase agreement, types of reserve funds required by the agreement and the timing of funding for such reserve funds, currency exchange risks and any other factors that may impact the funds flow.
 It is important to note that the assets pledged increase as the project nears completion.

 Your collateral agent should understand the schematics of your transaction and contribute to improving efficiency by streamlining funds flow and minimizing timing gaps for your specific project type.
 In addition, the collateral agent should be actively involved in the negotiation process, diligently performing essential tasks, including: